The ULTIMATE resource for being a teenager.

 On the journey, as you take on the challenges, you will be tested in three different ways:

 - Let Go.
-You will need to let go of your childhood ways
+You let go of your childhood ways

 - Discover & Master.
-You will need to discover and master (or be OK or good at) the ways of a young adult
+You discover and master the ways of a young adult

 5 Levels of Growth